crist2201/cnn-utkface/README.md

 5. Run all cells.

 ## :bulb: Blog
-In order to follow a step by step process with the analysis of the results go to: [Train a CNN model from scratch using Keras](https://crist2201.github.io/projects/cnn_utkface/)
+In order to follow a step by step process with the analysis of the results go to: [Age Estimation and Gender Classification](https://cst-portfolio.onrender.com/project/utkface)

 ## :wrench: Technologies
 - TensorFlow - Keras